spacecubics/www/README.md

 redundant `date` field due to a limitation in Zola.
 See issue #114 for details.

+If you need a line break, do not use two trailing spaces at the end of a line, because they are very hard to notice and, as programmers, we are not used to writing any trailing whitespace.
+Please use an explicit `<br>` tag for line breaks.

+    ```
+    These lines<br>
+    should be two lines.
+    ```

 ### Linking to Local Pages

 A link to a local page must include the `@/` prefix.